 About the project

-The postcards fundraising project is an invitation to help Journey to Justice with your artwork.
-We are looking for expressions of interest in being part of an online art exhibition, to support our new project focused on economic justice and to mark the end of the 70th anniversary of the Universal Declaration of Human Rights (UNDHR).
+A huge thanks to all those who sent their exquisite postcards to support JtoJ’s new project focused on economic justice and to mark the end of the 70th anniversary of the Universal Declaration of Human Rights (UNDHR).
 This exhibition will enable the public to purchase an original artwork for a small donation.
 We will be launching the project any day now.

 The subject is the UNDHR Articles 22-27 focused on economic, social and cultural rights which are often neglected.
-We invite you to respond to one of the articles below in their artwork and had over 50 stunning responses.
+We invited artists to respond to one of the articles below in their artwork and had over 50 stunning responses.

 How will they be sold?